--21- AB 215
+-19- AB 215

-- (2) If the Commission on Professional Competence determines that the employee should not be dismissed or suspended, the governing board of the school district shall pay the expenses of the hearing, including the cost of the administrative law judge, any costs incurred under-paragraph paragraphs (2) and (3) of subdivision-(d) (e), the reasonable expenses, as determined by the administrative law judge, of the member selected by the governing board of the school district and the member selected by the employee, including, but not limited to, payments or obligations incurred for travel, meals, and lodging, the cost of the substitute or substitutes, if any, for the member selected by the governing board of the school district and the member selected by the employee, and reasonable attorney's fees incurred by the employee. - (3) As used in this section, "reasonable expenses" shall not be deemed "compensation" within the meaning of subdivision-(d) (e). - (4) If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision of the commission, Commission on Professional Competence the payment of expenses to members of the commission required by this subdivision shall not be stayed. - (5) (A)-If the decision of the-commission Commission on Professional Competence is-finally reversed or vacated by a court of competent jurisdiction, either the state, having paid the commission members' expenses, shall be entitled to reimbursement from the governing board of the school district for those expenses, or the governing board of the school district, having paid the expenses, shall be entitled to reimbursement from the state.
-If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision to overturn the administrative law judge's decision, the payment of the expenses of the hearing, including the cost of the administrative law judge required by this paragraph, shall be stayed until no further appeal is sought, or all appeals are exhausted. - (B) Additionally, either the employee, having paid a portion of the expenses of the hearing, including the cost of the administrative law judge, shall be entitled to reimbursement from the governing board for the expenses, or the governing board, having paid its portion and the employee's portion of the expenses of the hearing, including the cost of the administrative law judge, shall be entitled to reimbursement from the employee for that portion of the expenses.
+- (3) As used in this section, "reasonable expenses" shall not be deemed "compensation" within the meaning of subdivision (e). - (4) If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision of the Commission on Professional Competence the payment of expenses to members of the commission required by this subdivision shall not be stayed. - (5) If the decision of the Commission on Professional Competence is reversed or vacated by a court of competent jurisdiction, either the state, having paid the commission members' expenses, shall be entitled to reimbursement from the governing board of the school district for those expenses, or the governing board of the school district, having paid the expenses, shall be entitled to reimbursement from the state.
+If either the governing board of the school district or the employee petitions a court of competent jurisdiction for review of the decision to overturn the administrative law judge's decision, the payment of the expenses of the hearing, including the cost of the administrative law judge required by this paragraph, shall be stayed until no further appeal is sought, or all appeals are exhausted. - (g) The hearing provided for in this section shall be conducted in a place selected by agreement among the members of the Commission on Professional Competence.
+In the absence of agreement, the place shall be selected by the administrative law judge. - SEC.
+16. Section 44944.05 is added to the Education Code, to read: - 44944.05. (a) In a dismissal or suspension proceeding initiated pursuant to Section 44934, in lieu of written discovery required pursuant to Section 11507.6 of the Government Code, the parties shall make disclosures as described in this section.
+This section shall not apply to dismissal or suspension proceedings initiated pursuant to Section 44934.1.